OneOffTech/laravel-connect-identity/README.md

 specify your old key inside `OLD_IDENTITY_KEY` to be able to still read encrypted values.

 > **Warning** as of now no automated job is available for re-encrypting data with the new key.
-This operation happens during a login or a registration process as part of the token update.
+This operation happens during registration or while connecting an identity as part of the token update.

 ## Contributing

-All types of contribution are accepted, bug-fix, documentation updates, new features!

-We will have a contributing page soon, but meanwhile you can submit Pull Requests.
+Thank you for considering contributing to the Connect Identity for Laravel!
+You can find how to get started in our [contribution guide](./CONTRIBUTING.md).

+## Security Vulnerabilities

+Please review our [security policy](./SECURITY.md) on how to report security vulnerabilities.

 ## License